yazhinia/McDevol/README.md

 `mcdevol.py -h or mcdevol.py`

 ## Recommended workflow
 We recommend single-sample assembly to obtain contigs as it minimizes constructing ambiguous assemblies for strain genomes.
 Perform mapping on a concatenated list of contigs for each sample and run McDevol.
-Bins from single-sample assembly input is highly redundant because the same genomic region can be represented by multiple contigs assembled independently from different samples.
-To remove redudancy, we recommend the following post-binning redundancy reduction steps.
+Bins from single-sample assembly input are redundant because the same genomic region can be represented by multiple contigs assembled independently from different samples.
+To remove redundancy, we recommend the following post-binning redundancy reduction steps.

 ## Metagenome binning of contigs from sample-wise assembly
 When the contigs are assembled from each sample, perform post-binning assembly and clustering on _every bin_ produced by Mcdevol.
-For which, users are requested to have plass (https://github.com/soedinglab/plass) and MMseqs2 (https://github.com/soedinglab/MMseqs2) separately installed.
+For this, users are requested to have plass (https://github.com/soedinglab/plass) and MMseqs2 (https://github.com/soedinglab/MMseqs2) separately installed.

 ### 1) post-binning assembly
       plass nuclassemble bin<0..N>.fasta bin<0..N>_assembled.fasta tmp --max-seq-len 10000000 --keep-target false --contig-output-mode 0 --min-seq-id 0.990 --chop-cycle false

-### 2) redundancy reduction
+### 2) sequence clustering
       mmseqs easy-linclust bin<0..N>.fasta output<0..N> tmp --min-seq-id 0.970 --min-aln-len 200 --cluster-mode 2 --shuffle 0 -c 0.99 --cov-mode 1 --max-seq-len 10000000

 <!---## Custome installation with bamtools pre-installed